zavvdev/elise-lang/GRAMMAR.md

 [1, 2, -1, 4.3, "hello", false, null, [1, 2]]
 ```

-- Separator between each element is required.
+- Separator between each element is not required.

 Example of the **dictionary** data structure: